Scion Logo

 Scion: Brand overview

 Toyota has had a Scion brand focused on small cars in the past.
 He entered the market in 2003 and did his best to attract the attention of millennials.
-Especially for Generation Y, engineers developed compact sports cars, the main advantages of which were high power, modern design, and a relatively low price.
+Especially for Generation Y, engineers developed compact sports cars, the main advantages of high power, modern design, and a relatively low price.
 Viral advertising techniques have helped popularize the brand among the target demographic.
 But Scion’s glory did not last long.
 In 2016, the parent company was forced to close the brand because the demand for cars fell sharply, and the attempt to update the line with niche models did not bring the expected results.

 Meaning and History